-Appointment will be made on a permanent basis.
+Appointment will be made on a Fixed Term basis for 2 years in the first instance.
 Appointments will be subject to satisfactory completion of a probationary period which will be set dependant on the length of tenure.

 Hours of Work and Working Pattern